CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 Thus you may need wait some time before the requested resources become available and the interactive session starts.

 All the `sinterative` sessions are executed in nodes that have [NVMe fast local disk area](/computing/running/creating-job-scripts/#local-storage) available.
-The environment variable $LOCAL_SCRATCH points to the local disk area of the job.
-In jobs running in the interactive partition, the $TMPDIR variable points to this local disk area.
-This local disk area has high I/O capacity and thus it is the ideal location for temporary files created by the application.
-Note however, that this disk area is removed when the interactive batch job session ends.
+The environment variable $TMPDIR points to the local disk area of the job.
+This local disk area has high I/O capacity and thus it is ideal location for temporary files created by the application.
+Note however, that this disk area is erased when the interactive batch job session ends.

 ### Example: Running a notebooks server via sinteractive